 (i) within the past year the registrant has been given the specific written permission of the Superintendent of Schools, the local school board, the principal of the school, or the owner or operator of the registered family child care home, licensed child care home, or licensed child care institution, as applicable; and

 (ii) the registrant promptly notifies an agent or employee of the school, home, or institution of the registrant’s presence and purpose of visit; or

 (2) for the purpose of voting at a school on an election day in the State if the registrant is properly registered to vote and the registrant’s polling place is at the school.

-(b) A registrant may not knowingly enter onto real property:
+(c) Except as provided in subsection (e) of this section, a registrant may not knowingly enter onto real property:

 (1) that is used for public or nonpublic elementary or secondary education; or